-At the time of ROD issuance in 1996, contamination in the TSA generally extended over an area of about 300 acres in the central part of the project area from south of Interstate 84 near the Cascade site, northward just beyond the Columbia Slough.
+At the time of ROD issuance in 1996, contamination in the TSA generally extended over an area of about 400 acres in the central part of the project area from south of Interstate 84 near the Cascade site, northward just beyond the Columbia Slough.
 The extent of contamination in the TSA Sandstone and Conglomerate subunits, was defined by the presence of TCE in groundwater.
 The highest TCE concentration in both the TSA Sandstone and Conglomerate, reported in August 1994, occurred in and west of the Zone C groundwater mound area.
 The maximum TCE concentrations were 140 µg/L at MW-18(ds) in the TSA sandstone and 160 µg/L at well BOP-13(dg) in the lower TSA conglomerate.
 The historical source of contamination at these wells is interpreted to be discharge of contaminated groundwater from TGA near the TGA/CU1 truncation and TSA recharge in the groundwater mound area.

-Outside of the mound area the maximum observed TCE concentration was 90 µg/L in the TSA sandstone on the Boeing facility near the location of a former supply well.
+Outside of the mound area, the maximum observed TCE concentration was 90 µg/L in the TSA sandstone on the Boeing facility near the location of a former supply well.
 In 1996, approximately 3 billion gallons of water in the TSA contained concentrations of TCE in excess of the MCL (based on an aquifer porosity of 0.25).
 The total mass of TCE in this volume was estimated to be about 1900 pounds at that time.

 The distributions of PCE and total 1,2-DCE in the TSA Sandstone and Conglomerate are less extensive than the TCE distribution, and concentrations are much lower.
 PCE concentrations exceed the MCL (5 µg/L) at a few wells within the groundwater mound area.
 1,2-DCE concentrations did not exceed the MCL (70 µg/L) within the project area.
 In August 1994, detections of 1, 1-DCE were only reported at three wells; none of these detections exceed the MCL of 7 µg/L. Maximum concentrations of PCE and 1,2-DCE in the TSA Sandstone generally occur within and downgradient of the groundwater mound area.
 The maximum concentration of 1, 1-DCE occurs in the TSA Sandstone beneath the Boeing facility.